bwren/oms/README.md

-# oms
+# Azure Monitor
-Samples and testing supporting documentation on OMS solutions.
+Samples and testing supporting documentation on Azure Monitor and related solutions.
 Nothing here is intended to be used in production.

 Brian Wren
 bwren@microsoft.com